 Browsing 180 - 190 results of 305 programs for program format - Interview

+Join host Mary Miller and Dr. Mickey Glantz in a discussion on issues around climate change and how it may affect communities.
 If you’ve been accepted into our Summer Institute, we suggest you listen to this short podcast, which tells you some things we think you should know about the program before you arrive.
 Want to get off the grid but think it’s just too expensive?
 UCB's Dr. Jeff Grossman explains how nanotechnology may be used to make solar panels cheaper.
 We’ll also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.
 Julia Moore and Evan Michelson of the Woodrow Wilson International Center for Scholars talk about nanotechnology products they’ve found for sale in a variety of stores.
 Should these products have some sort of special label?
 Journalist Philip Ball also weighs in on the controversy.
 Dr. Jim Tour, a chemist at Rice University, builds the world’s smallest vehicles.
 He calls them “nanocars,” and he thinks these tiny vehicles might lead to nano-sized factories.
 We’ll also hear from University of Florida graduate student Diane Hickey, who will tell us some of the interesting reactions she’s run into when explaining nanotechnology.
-Join us as we speak with IBM Fellow Dr. Don Eigler, who first used a scanning tunneling microscope to demonstrate the ability to build structures at the atomic level by spelling “I-B-M” with individual atoms.
-Also, meet Tom Rockwell, Director of Public Exhibition at the Exploratorium, who describes, in an audio essay, how he imagines the land of the very small.
-Dr. Stephen H. Schneider joins us to discuss climate change.
-Dr. Schneider was honored in 1992 with a MacArthur Fellowship for his ability to integrate and interpret the results of global climate research through public lectures, seminars, classroom teaching, and research collaboration with colleagues.
-Join us as we talk to South Pole scientists about Ice Cube, a major new telescope being built deep below the surface to detect ghostly neutrino particles.
-The neutrino telescope will use thousands of detectors spread over a square kilometer of ice below the South Pole to study cosmological mysteries such as black holes, gamma ray bursts, and the remnants of supernova explosions.
+PETER WHITEHEAD is an instrument builder, performer, and composer.
+His singular instruments, often based on folk instruments from around the world, feature unusual found materials.

 This full-length podcast gives you the full flavor of our Summer Institute.
 Our staff will tell you about our special month-long Institute, which offers a rich mix of hands-on activities based on Exploratorium exhibits, in-depth content discussions, classroom materials and activities, and machine shop experience.
 In this podcast, teacher participants tell you what they think about the Summer Institute and how it affected them.